 \section{Abstract}

 In recent years, the quantum oracle model introduced by Aaronson and Kuperberg (2007) has found a lot of use in showing oracle separations between complexity classes and cryptographic primitives.
 It is generally assumed that proof techniques that do not relativize with respect to quantum oracles will also not relativize with respect to classical oracles.
-We show that this is not the case by showing a complexity class containment that relativizes with respect to classical oracles but not with quantum oracles.
-Specifically, we show that there is a quantum oracle problem that is contained in the class $\QMA$, but not in a class we call $\polyQCPH$.
+Aaronson (2009) showed that this is not the case by showing a complexity class containment that relativizes with respect to classical oracles but not with quantum oracles.
+However, their result only works for zero-error quantum complexity classes and they leave open the problem for bounded-error complexity classes.
+We show that there is a quantum oracle problem that is contained in the class $\QMA$, but not in a class we call $\polyQCPH$.
 However, with respect to classical oracles, $\QMA$ is contained in $\polyQCPH$, because $\polyQCPH$ is equal to $\PSPACE$ with respect to classical oracles.
-Our result works for bounded-error complexity classes, thus it resolves an open problem from Aaronson (2009).
+Our result works for $\polyQCPH$, which is a bounded-error complexity class, thus it resolves the open problem from Aaronson (2009).

 We also show that the same separation holds relative to a distributional oracle, which is a model introduced by Natarajan and Nirkhe (2024).
 We believe our findings show the need for some caution when using these non-standard oracle models, particularly when showing separations between quantum and classical resources.